AlexFromChaos/synology_hibernation_fixer/README.md

 As this kind of scheduled tasks is preserved by DSM during a DSM upgrade, this approach allows to safely persist between DSM updates.
 Internally DSM keeps these tasks inside a database which has other user-added tasks.

 When invoked, the task verifies synocrond tasks configuration, changes their settings if necessary (like after a DSM update), applies other fixes and then exits - nothing left executing in the background.

+The script logs its execution in the `/var/log/hibernation_fixer.log` file.

 ## Usage